 Yes.
 If the weight-shift control trike light-sport aircraft is properly equipped, and the pilot has a private pilot WSC trike rating, it can be flown at night.

 Can I fly a weight-shift control trike light-sport aircraft by instruments?

 No. A WSC trike cannot be flown by instruments because there is no instrument rating for a WSC trike.

 Is flying a weight-shift control trike light-sport aircraft safe?

 You can make flying a weight-shift control trike light-sport aircraft, like most adventure sports, as safe or dangerous as you want.
-You can enjoy years of injury free flying as long as you are trained properly, follow basic safety guidelines and use well maintained equipment.
-Ways you can make it safe are to receive instruction from a certified professional, fly well maintained and reliable aircraft — professional schools will create a safe and controlled learning environment.
+You can enjoy years of injury-free flying as long as you are trained properly, follow basic safety guidelines and use well maintained equipment.
+Ways you can make it safe are to receive instruction from a certified professional and fly well maintained, reliable aircraft — professional schools will create a safe and controlled learning environment.

 Flying a weight-shift control trike LSA is an outdoor sport and Mother Nature is unpredictable — weather is always a big consideration.
 The primary safety factors are personal judgment and attitude.
 You must be willing to learn, use good judgment and have an appropriate attitude.
 If you do, then you can fly a WSC trike LSA as long as you want.

 How do trikes stall?[singlepic=64,250,180,watermark,left]Stalling the wing of a trike is an easy, gentle, and forgiving maneuver.
 The wing’s “nose” is at a higher angle of attack than the wingtips.
 At high angles of attack the nose buffets first, loses lift, and naturally falls through while the tips in back keep flying.
 This factor results in a stall-resistant aircraft.

 The high angles of attack has the nose section of the trike stall first allowing the nose to drop first, providing a stall resistant wing.